lorenzo-rovigatti/comp_bio_notes/proteins.md

 In hexagonal ice, which is the most stable form of ice at ambient pressure, each water molecule forms four linear hydrogen bonds with neighboring water molecules, creating an almost perfect tetrahedral arrangement that leads to an open, hexagonal lattice structure with a lot of empty space within.
 By contrast, in liquid water each molecule still participates in nearly four hydrogen bonds.
 However, these bonds are not fixed and can fluctuate, allowing the molecules to pack closer together, which leads to a higher density, $1.00$ g/cm$^3$ at $4^\circ$ C, compared to that of ice, $0.917$ g/cm$^3$.
 :::

 We now go back to proteins, with the working hypothesis that, under ambient conditions, all hydrogen bonds are formed[^all_hbs].
-If we look at peptide backbones, we see that it contains nitrogen and oxygen, making it a polar molecule.
+If we look at peptide backbones, we see that it contains nitrogen and oxygen, which are polar groups and can be involved in hydrogen bonds.
 In addition, as [discussed before](#sec:AA_list), many side chains are polar, or even charged under physiological conditions.
 As a result, a polypeptide has many chemical groups that can be involved in hydrogen bonds.
 What partners do these chemical groups bond to: other polar groups or water molecules?

 To answer this question let us consider two chemical groups on the same polypeptide, an acceptor $A$ and a donor $D$, that can form a hydrogen bond.
 Assuming that all hydrogen bonds are formed, there are two possible states: $A$ is bonded to $D$, or they are both bonded to water molecules.
 The equilibrium between these two states can be described by